ibm-cloud-docs/dns-svcs/sec-zone-edit.md

 # Editing a secondary zone
 {: #edit-secondary-zone}

+Edit a secondary zone by using the UI, CLI, or API.
+{: shortdesc}

-## Editing a secondary zone using the UI
+## Editing a secondary zone in the UI
 {: #ui-edit-secondary-zone}
 {: ui}